 Íde laughed.
 “I’ve known you both for years.
 You don’t have to tell me that.”

-Kieran laughed, then pressed a hand to his heart, pretending to be offended.
-“You’re not supposed to agree with me!
-You’re supposed to say, ‘No, Kieran, Maebhe may have many flaws, you don’t have any.’”
+Kieran pressed a hand to his heart.
+“You’re not supposed to agree!
+You’re supposed to say, ‘No, Kieran, Maebhe has many flaws, but you don’t have any.’”

 “I’m never going to say that,” Íde tells him, deadpan.

-“Don’t be.
-I love your dramatics, most of the time,” Íde said, winding her arms around Kieran’s shoulders.
+“Don’t do that.
+I love your dramatics, most of the time,” Íde said, winding her arms around Kieran’s waist.
 “You should go talk to Maebhe; calm her down.
 I’ll start packing.”

 Kieran made a face.
 “Must I?”